unpoller/unpoller/integrations/promunifi/examples/MANUAL.md

         measurements at /metrics for collection by prometheus.
 Enabling this mode disables InfluxDB usage entirely.

+        * Value: both
+        Setting the mode to "both" will cause the InfluxDB poller routine to run along with the Prometheus exporter.
+You can run both at the same time.

     http_listen            default: 0.0.0.0:9130
         This option controls the IP and port the http listener uses when the mode is set to prometheus.
 This setting has no effect when other modes